 “Magister Ludi” is an online game and installation that puts a twist on the escape-the-room genre with a wry narrator and design that interrogates our role in needing to escape.
 It is informed by my experience in getting through a PhD, getting over an abusive relationship, and getting away from poverty.
 It is about the thought-processes that stay with you long after the problems aren’t around anymore, and so you don’t truly escape until you deal with them.
 The title is an allusion to Herman Hesse’s Nobel-prize-winning novel “The Glass Bead Game,” and Magister Ludi plays with the idea of the conceptual game depicted in the novel.
 It launched in the exhibition and online in late November, 2014.

-Magister Ludi is now available in the iTunes App store, and currently touring around Australia for the Experimenta tour:
+Magister Ludi is was available in the iTunes App store, and toured around Australia for the Experimenta tour:

 - It opened at the RMIT Gallery in Melbourne